Make Money Repackaging Existing Content

 Why you shouldn't work from the beach

-I was scrolling through Google last week and was searching for my Passive Income competition - almost without fail, they all preach the Passive Income dream as Working From the Beach!
+I was scrolling through Google recently and was searching for my Passive Income competition - almost without fail, they all preach the Passive Income dream as Working From the Beach!

 My friends, this is not the central image we need of flexible work.
 This is not what we should have in mind when it comes to location independence or getting more done.
 And this image certainly has nothing to do with balance.